FireTail-io/firetail-appsync-lambda/README.md

 cd firetail-appsync-lambda/logs-hander
 ```

-Before building the source into a binary, set `GOARCH` to `amd64` and `GOOS` to `linux` to ensure the binary will be compatible with the [Lambda go runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html):
+Before building the source into a binary, set `GOARCH` to `amd64` and `GOOS` to `linux` to ensure the binary will be compatible with the [Lambda Go runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html):

 ```bash
 GOARCH=amd64 GOOS=linux